FaisalYounas21/BookmyVenue/README.md

 ## Hosting

-Used XAMPP Afor local hosting.
+Used XAMPP for local hosting.
 ## Version
 * V1.0
     initial release.